alisonkit/dots/README.md

 - Veadotube Mini**

 NOTES
-- * I launch Krita in windowed mode because some plugins don't play nicely with i3wm.
 - **Veadotube mini in particular I decided to make a variable in the i3 configuration file to execute VeadoTube detached from a kitty terminal.

 ## Installation